HwWobbe/hello-world/README.md

 <hr>
 <h2> About me ...</h2>

-Just a preliminary comment ... <br>
+Some preliminary comments ... <br>
 ..
 I use ... <br>
 .... wiki(s) a LOT! (especially TiddlyWik) <br>
 ....
 PdWorks (especially for Tasks) <br>